 Organising and coordinating board meetings, general meetings (including the AGM), and framing the company’s constitution is also the responsibility of the company secretary.

-- Statutory annual reporting and filings to SSM – Any change in the particulars of the company’s officers, shares, addresses and so forth; and the annual returns and financial statements in accordance with the provisions of the Companies Act 2016, which must be filed within 14 days of the Annual General Meeting.
+Any change in the particulars of the company’s officers, shares, addresses, and so forth; and the annual returns and financial statements in accordance with the provisions of the Companies Act 2016, which must be filed within 14 days of the Annual General Meeting.